turbine-kreuzberg/omni-toggle/README.md

 # VOTUM Omni-Toggle

-VOTUM Omni-Toggle is a simple AMD JavaScript module to toggle the visibility of one or multiple HTML elements (or rather CSS classes of elements).
-Configuration is
+VOTUM Omni-Toggle is a simple AMD JavaScript module to toggle the visibility of one or multiple HTML elements.

 ## Installation